ben-laufer/DMRichR/README.md

 ## Output

 This workflow provides the following files:
-1. DMRs and background regions
+1. DMRs and testable background regions
-2. Individual smoothed methylation values for DMRs, background regions, and windows/bins
+2. Individual smoothed methylation values for DMRs and background regions
+3. DMR plots of individual smoothed methylation values
-3. Smoothed global and chromosomal methylation values and statistics
+4. Smoothed global and chromosomal methylation values and statistics
-4. Heatmap and region plots of individual smoothed methylation values for DMRs
 5. PCA plots of 20 Kb windows (all genomes) and CpG island windows (hg38, mm10, and rn6)
+6. Heatmap and region plots of individual smoothed methylation values for DMRs
+7. An HTML report of annotated DMRs
+8. Gene region and CpG annotations and plots (only for hg38, mm10, or rn6)
+9. Manhattan and Q-Q plots
-6. Gene ontology and pathway enrichment tables and plots (enrichr and GOfuncR for all genomes, GREAT for hg38 and mm10)
+10. Gene ontology and pathway enrichment tables and plots (enrichr and GOfuncR for all genomes, GREAT for hg38 and mm10)
-7. Gene region and CpG annotations and plots (only for hg38, mm10, or rn6)
-8. Manhattan and Q-Qplots
-9. Blocks of methylation and background blocks
+11. Large blocks of differential methylation and testable background blocks
+12. Block plots

 ## Citation